clawsoftware/clawPDF/README.md

 # clawPDF // PDFCreator 2.3 fork

 Yet another PDF Printer?
 Yes!
-This PDF Printer has the intention to be completely open source.
+This PDF Printer has the intention to be completely open source.<br>
-Virtual PDF printer for 32/64Bit Windows 7 / 8 / 10 / 2008 / R2 / 2016 / 2019  (print to PDF, PDF/A, PDF/X, PNG, JPEG, TIF and text)
+Virtual PDF printer for 32/64Bit Windows 7 / 8 / 10 / 2008 / R2 / 2016 / 2019<br>
+Print to PDF, PDF/A, PDF/X, PNG, JPEG, TIF and text

 # Download